hellmarbecker/blog/_drafts/druid-data-cookbook-upserts-in-druid-sql.markdown

 <img src="/assets/2023-11-25-03-context.jpg" width="30%" />

-The run the ingestion query:
+Then run the ingestion query:

 ```sql
 REPLACE INTO "ad_data" OVERWRITE ALL